NineTwoProgramming/prework-study-guide/README.md

 ## Description

 The struggle that I encountered early on in the prework made me realize that there may be other people who are also struggling.
-This has lead me to create a study guide to help both new and current students that may be struggling.
+This has lead me to create a study guide to help both new and current students that are having a difficult time with the content.

 This application was created to help students that are/were going through the bootcamp Prework.
 It provides notes on the different subjects taught during the bootcamp Prework and the students will have sufficient information moving forward.